This course is designed to be completed in 10 lessons over about 14 weeks.

 Paid Participants: Take advantage of every session of coaching and support.

 Practice: Participation and Support

 - Ask questions.
 There is no dumb question, except the one that goes unasked.
 If you’re thinking it, someone else is thinking it too.
 Be the person who gets help for everyone!

 - Learn from the questions of others.
 Think about what’s behind their question, and how it can apply to you.

 - Be encouraged and inspired by others’ progress.
 Use group sessions as an opportunity to support others, to practice supporting yourself, and to take advantage of the support that is available to you.

-You will have 12 months of access to group coaching, so you can review, repeat, and rehearse the learning, skills, techniques, and implementation of plans you create in the course.
-Please use them!
+Paid participants will have 12 months of access to group coaching, so they can review, repeat, and rehearse the learning, skills, techniques, and implementation of plans they create in the course.

 Review and Reinforce

 Answer these questions in your mind, or in writing, for greatest benefit (download a printable form here):

 - What did you learn in this Orientation that you did not know before?